 Genomics could answer questions about what happened hundreds of thousands of years ago and about what happens now.

 Here is a shortlist of topics where genomics could make a substantial input.
 Origins of humans.
-An interaction of different human species with each other.
+Interaction of different human species with each other.
 Population bottlenecks.
 Migration routes over the planet.
-Emergence of ethnic communities.
+The emergence of ethnic communities.
 Regional or global impact of individuals.
 The list goes on and on.